FilipDominec/nihilnovi/README.md

 A: Then I am interested in getting a minimum non-working example, and will try to adapt the parser to work with it!

-## To-Do
- * [ ] resolve TypeError: Can't convert 'bytes' object to str implicitly
- * [ ] add kb shortcuts - e.g. ctrl+w to close app, Matplotlib operations on the plot, ...
- * [ ] allow selecting curves in the plot panel, too
- * [ ] data manipulation operations (shift x/y, zoom x/y, fit linear/gaussian/sine), file saving
- * [ ] when parameters encoded in file name: intelligent extraction of the changing parameter
- * [ ] multiple columns in files --> subfigures
- * [ ] merge functions from python-meep-utils:multiplot.py
- * [ ] enable browsing HDF5 files if libhdf available (dtto)
- * [ ] nihilnovi.py RC files should be searched for in the directory (and all updirs, too)
- * [ ] try porting GtkSourceView to python3
- * [ ] trace the memleaks and errors in the liborigin code
- * [ ] could http://www.originlab.com/doc/Orglab/Orglab be used for anything?
- * [ ] examine the reason for persistent ValueError("posx and posy should be finite values") when browsing plots
- * [ ] fix statusbar - direct response when loading files
- * [ ] plotrc autosave before plotting
- * [ ] avoid following symlinks (or at least catch OSError)
- * [ ] new feature: automatic guessing of the swept parameter
- * [x] when file filter is changed/disabled, the selected files are slowly, sequentially replotted.
-Disable onselect action when restoring the selection!
- * [ ] robust_csv_parser.py", line 70, nests FileNotFoundError
- * [ ] check the possibilities of graph digitizer/OCR: http://eumenidae.blogspot.cz/2012/12/quick-n-dirty-wxpython-plot-digitiser.html